wtnwin111/interview/README.md

 ##C9: Design Patterns and OOP
     1) Design a class library for writing card games.
+    2) Write code to implement a 6 faces Rubik's cube game.

 ##C10: System Design
     1) Design and describe a system/application that will most efficiently produce a report of the top 1 million Google search requests.
 These are the particulars: a) You are given 12 servers to work with.
 They are all dual-processor machines with 4Gb of RAM, 4x400GB hard drives and networked together.(Basically, nothing more than high-end PC��); b) The log data has already been cleaned for you.
 It consists of 100 Billion log lines, broken down into 12 320 GB files of 40-byte search terms per line. c) You can use only custom written applications or available free open-source software.